Massahgenesis/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 . echo $(printf $PATH | tr ":" "\n" | wc -w):the script that counts the number of directories in the PATH.
 . printenv : The script that lists environment variables.
 . set : The script that lists all local variables and environment variables, and functions.
+. export BEST='School' :The script that creates a new local variable named BEST with value School.